christianalfoni/christianalfoni.github.io/_posts/2014-08-20-react-js-and-flux.md

 ---

 I am not going to take up your time explaining FLUX in details, that is already very well done on the [Facebook flux site](http://facebook.github.io/flux/).
-What I want to tell you about is why you would want to consider the flux architecture with React JS as your tool to build an interface and handle interaction and updates to that interface.
+What I want to tell you about is why you would want to consider the flux architecture with React JS as your tool to build an interface, and handle interaction and updates to that interface.

 ### Its all about state
 Just to be sure that we are on the same page, state can be explained as simple as a checkbox.
 When the checkbox is checked, the state is different than if it is unchecked.
 What you want to call these states does not matter.
 Maybe you call it `checked:true` or `state:'on'`, it does not matter, what matters is the way this state is communicated to and from the interface.